You are here :

 You can make an application for the Housing Register in the following ways.

-For appointments and telephone applications, please call the number below:
+For appointments, please call the number below:

 Housing Options Appointment LineTel: 020 7527 4140